 U.S. airlines face an additional $500 million in costs if proposed regulations are enacted into law, Airlines for America (A4A) says in its latest industry review.
 These new costs include $330 million from proposed training regulations, $150 million from airport hydrant fueling systems regulations and $143 million from fuel-tank inerting regulations.
 Even more costs could be added from proposed rules governing the transport of lithium batteries, but A4A does not quantify the potential ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "A4A Highlights Growing Cost Of Regulation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "A4A Highlights Growing Cost Of Regulation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.